 Countries that allow remote working visas

 The term ‘remote working’ has become as common as ‘peanut butter and jelly’.
-Practically the whole world has become acclimatised to the concept.
+Practically the whole world has become acclimatised to the concept of not being tied to a desk.
 However, when it comes to this type of work in an overseas setting, then the more applicable term is ‘digital nomad’.

 Digital nomad jobs primarily depend on a laptop and a solid internet connection.
 Of course, these are but the bare essentials; a large part of the rest is made up of accommodation and the admin of getting one’s working visa.

 Things like location and climate are down to the individual, but if one thing’s for sure, it’s that the sunnier locations are the preferred ones.
-And so, with all this in mind, let us take a look at ideal locales that cater to remote working and provide applicable visas.
+And so, with all this in mind, let us take a look at ideal locales that cater to remote working while traveling and provide applicable visas.

 Sunny beaches, amazing views – that’s what Anguilla is all about.
 Due to its influx of digital nomads, the country decided to make a few changes to its tourist visas as to more readily accommodate this workforce.
 As it stands, the remote working visa allows a one-year stay and an annual renewal.
 Anguilla’s currency is the Eastern Caribbean Dollar (XCD).

 The Beach Boys sang about it, and now you can work there!

 Aruba caters specifically to those from the UK, US, Europe.
 You’ll have to weigh up a bunch of things, though.
 Access to the internet has improved a lot in the last few years, making it a popular destination for digital nomads and a must for the vlogger when uploading clips to Youtube, or for the day trader, having access to the latest news on London Stock Exchange without any disruptions and being able to follow the market trends at all times.
 You get the picture.